abemscac/pies-doc/docs/react/forward-ref.md

   )
   ```

-  All in all, to to make things easier, just use the built-in `ref` from `React.Component`!
+  All in all, to to make things easier, just use the built-in `ref` in a class component!
 </details>

 ## `useImperativeHandle()`